cfdrake/cnotta/README.md

 - Create any number of projects with their own counter
 - Large `+` and `-` buttons with haptic feedback to count rows
+- Keeps screen on when in counting view
 - Long-press `-` to reset counter

 ## License